RayyanKhan48/MIE444_Rover/README.md

 # Rover: MIE444 Mechatronics Principles Project

 ## Project Overview
-This repository contains the code and for the **Roadrunner Rover**, developed as part of the **MIE444: Mechatronics Principles** course.
+This repository contains the code developed as part of the **MIE444: Mechatronics Principles** course.
 The project involved designing and building a rover capable of navigating a maze, identifying a loading zone, picking up a load, and delivering it to a designated drop-off point.

 ---